 Want more details about the KidvoKit technology and tools?
 You’ve come to the right place!
-For a product overview see How It Works.
+For a product overview see How It Works or check out our subscription plans.

 Experts recommend parents keep a well organized IEP binder to document your child’s journey through special education.
 KidvoKit’s Paper Trail does the heavy lifting of setting up and maintaining your IEP binder so you can spend your time on figuring out how to help your child succeed.